rackerlabs/rackspace-how-to/content/exchange/public-folder-permissions-for-exchange-2007-and-2010.md

 ---
 permalink: public-folder-permissions-for-exchange-2007-and-2010/
-audit_date:
+audit_date: '2017-01-10'
 title: Public folder permissions for Exchange 2007 and 2010
 type: article
 created_date: '2016-02-23'
 created_by: Stephanie Fillmon
-last_modified_date: '2016-02-23'
+last_modified_date: '2017-01-10'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Nate Archer
 product: Microsoft Exchange
 product_url: exchange
 ---

-When you create a public folder in Exchange 2007 and 2010, you can assign permissions to limit how much access others have to that folder.
-Following are the different roles available to assign and the permissions granted to that role.
+When you create a public folder in Exchange 2007 and 2010, you can specify how much access others have to that folder by assigning roles.
+Following are the different roles that you can assign and the permissions that are granted to each role.

-**Note:** Only administrators can manage public folders for Exchange 2013 and 2016.
+**Note:** For Exchange 2013 and 2016, only administrators can manage public folders for Exchange 2013 and 2016.
 For more information, see [Manage public folders in the control panel for Hosted Exchange 2013 and 2016](/how-to/https://support.rackspace.com/how-to/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013/).

 | Role              | Permission           |
 |-------------------|----------------------|